3 Reasons To Buy Lyft Stock

 "When asking our contacts about the demand trends over the past year (4Q19 to 4Q18), a net 13% of contacts believed demand was increasing in their market, which is an acceleration from our 3Q survey reading of 8%.
 From our perspective, demand was more firm at Lyft compared to Uber," John Healy of Northcoast Research said in a note issued Feb.
 9.

-Uber's Numbers Were Good
+Uber's (NASDAQ: UBER) Numbers Were Good

 Lyft's peer Uber Technologies Inc (NASDAQ: UBER) was the first of the two to report fourth-quarter results on Feb.
 6.